 Types of Kitchen Scales

 This is the most common type of kitchen scale and will be the most useful for the average home cook.
-These scales can typically weigh items anywhere from half of an ounce to 6 to 12 pounds.
-They are battery-powered (which means you will need to replace the batteries eventually) and can read in 0.05-ounce or 1-gram increments.
-They offer taring capabilities and are relatively compact and lightweight.
-Most models can produce a reading in less than a second, or sometimes a few.
+These scales typically weigh items anywhere from 0.5 ounces to a maximum of 6 to 12 pounds.
+They are battery-powered, can read in 0.05-ounce or 1-gram increments, offer taring capabilities, and are relatively compact and lightweight.
 They operate best when they are securely sitting on a flat, level countertop.
-Some digital scales might feature a glass platform, which may seem cool and chic at first; however, these models are extremely fragile and oftentimes prove difficult to clean and maintain.
+Some digital scales might feature a glass platform, which may seem cool and chic, but might also be extremely fragile and prove difficult to clean and maintain.
 A good digital scale will also come with rubber feet on the bottom, which should prevent the scale from moving around on the counter while you’re using it.
-Usually, digital scales are available in a wide variety of colors if you’re looking for a fun pop of color while you bake.

 A somewhat outdated version, analog scales do not require any battery power.
 Instead, these classic scales have a large base and a bowl or surface on top to place the item that you are wanting to weigh.
 They are much larger in size and heavier than a classic digital scale, so plan to make room in your cupboard for this model.
-Rather than a digital display, the weight is presented on an analog reading.
 While you might find an analog model that can support more weight than a digital model, there is no real advantage to weighing items with an analog scale versus digital.
-They do have a fun, vintage aesthetic if you are wanting to keep it on your counter as a way to subtly decorate your kitchen and fill the space.
+They do have a fun, vintage aesthetic if you are wanting to keep it on your counter as a way to subtly decorate your kitchen.

-If you are going to be measuring smaller items, like spices, coffee, or baking ingredients, it may be a good idea to look into a pocket scale.
+If you are going to be measuring smaller items, like spices or coffee, it may be a good idea to look into a pocket scale.
 These small, lightweight tools are a great way to get a precise measurement for something that weighs less than 1 gram or 0.05 ounces.
-This scale is battery-powered and can read in both metric and imperial units.
-If you’re not going to be measuring very tiny amounts of an ingredient, then there is no need for you to buy a scale of this caliber.
-It is extremely compact and affordable, so even if you don’t get a ton of use out of it, it’s not a huge burden to purchase and store.
+They are typically battery-powered and can read in both metric and imperial units.
+They are extremely compact and affordable, so even if you don’t get a ton of use out of one, it’s not a huge burden to purchase and store.

-Lastly, a hanging scale is another way to get an accurate reading, specifically for a large cut of protein or any large item that is awkwardly shaped and may not fit on a countertop scale.
-Compeared with a digital kitchen scale, which typically cannot support more than 12 pounds, a hanging scale can read upwards of 100 pounds (and it can also read in metric units).
-Keep in mind that this is going to be a very large piece of meat or a whole fish.
-Most home cooks aren’t braising a protein larger than 12 pounds, but if you are, then this is the scale for you.
-It is battery-powered and can easily hook onto whatever you’re measuring.
-Not to mention, you can also use this scale when you are packing for your next trip and want to make sure that your suitcase is less than 50 pounds!
+A hanging scale is another way to get an accurate reading, specifically for a large cut of protein or any item that is awkwardly shaped and may not fit on a countertop scale.
+Compared with a digital kitchen scale, which typically cannot support more than 12 pounds, a hanging scale can read upwards of 100 pounds (and it can also read in metric units).

-Never load a scale over its weight capacity because this can cause the calibration to be off and even break the scale.
-Don’t weigh messy, wet items directly on a scale; instead, lay a piece of parchment or plastic wrap down for easier cleanup.
-When the scale is off, do not store it or let it sit with items on it, because this can also cause great damage.
-While some scales have recalibration capabilities, these are often not very accurate, so don’t rely on them.
+Never load a scale over its weight capacity since this can cause the calibration to be off and even break the scale.
+Don’t weigh messy, wet items directly on a scale; instead, place a bowl on the scale, tare it, and begin weighing.
+When the scale is off, do not store it or let it sit with items on it as this can also cause great damage.
+While some scales have recalibration capabilities, these are often not totally accurate, so don’t rely on them.
 If you think your scale may be giving you inaccurate readings, it’s likely time to replace the batteries.
 Always keep your scale on a firm, flat surface for the most accurate readings.
 When the scale is off, wipe the buttons and the platform down with a hot washcloth to clean up any remaining food particles or grease.
 Never place a scale directly under running water to clean.

 Why Trust The Spruce Eats?